‘Tangled Before Ever After’: Rapunzel Gets Her Hair Back In New Trailer

 You’ve probably peeped the fact that the animation style looks nothing like the original film.
 There’s a reason of that.
 The original film’s 3D animation, though lauded for being mesmerizing to look at, made Tangled the most expensive animated film of all time.
 Unlike the nationwide theater release that allowed Disney to recoup its production budget and more, this Disney Channel Movie, Tangled: Before Ever After, has no chance of returning that staggering a sum.
 This 2-D animation style that Tangled: Before Ever After has adopted is far more sustainable for a one-off television movie.

 On aspect of the original film that has remained unchanged, however, is the main cast.
-Tangled stars, Mandy Moore, Zachary Levi both reprise their roles and Rapunzel and Flynn Rider, respectively.
+Tangled stars, Mandy Moore and Zachary Levi both reprise their roles and Rapunzel and Flynn Rider, respectively.
 In addition, Broadway star, Eden Espinosa, has joined the cast as Cassandra, a kick-butt handmaiden, according to Entertainment Weekly.

 You can check out the trailer below!
 Tangled: Before Ever After premieres this March on Disney Channel.

-As stated above, Tangled: Before Ever After, serves as a lead in to Tangled The Series.
-The series, not unlike the original film, will show Rapunzel;s curiosity getting the best of her.
+As stated above, Tangled: Before Ever After, serves as a lead-in to Tangled The Series.
+The series, not unlike the original film, will show Rapunzel’s curiosity getting the best of her.
 Instead of sitting around her kingdom, Rapunzel opts to put her royal duties and impending marriage to Eugene on hold in order to go on adventures and explore the world around her.
 Okay, so not everything has changed.

 [Image by Josh Hallet| Flickr |Cropped And Resized|CC BY-SA 2.0]